 The Girls of Summer

-In Chicago, the beach volleyball season is as skimpy as the attire worn by its athletes.
-For just a few months, from Memorial Day through Labor Day, the warmer days and longer nights draw players out from their indoor gymnasiums, and they descend like locust upon the region’s numerous sand volleyball courts to participate in Chicago’s most popular summertime sport, beach volleyball.
+In Chicago, the beach volleyball season is as skimpy as its athlete's attire.
+For just a few months, from Memorial Day through Labor Day, the warmer days and longer nights draw players out from their indoor gymnasiums and they descend like locust upon the region’s numerous sand volleyball courts to participate in Chicago’s most popular summertime sport, beach volleyball.

 Chicago Beach volleyball has traditionally been an adult activity; the social aspects being its driver.
 Weeknight leagues and weekend tournaments have long enjoyed strong ties to the local pubs and its alcohol distributors.

 But this summer there's been a sea-change in its participants.
 Teenage girls flocked to the sand courts in record numbers.

 Numerous factors were behind the surge in the sport’s popularity.
 Local volleyball coaches are just now learning what the west coast has known for years; that the two-person beach game quickly develops a player’s all-around skills.
 As such, more and more coaches are encouraging their athletes to take up the sport.

 After spending a summer playing on the beach, coaches have found that their players not only returned to the gyms sporting fantastic tans, their skill sets were also greatly enhanced.
 That's because playing under the crucible of the hot summer sun, within the framework of an intensely competitive 2's tournament, players are forced to quickly develop the skills necessary to succeed.
 And those skills are passing accuracy and spiking proficiency, as well as overall quickness and endurance.

 Further driving its popularity this summer were two other important factors.
 Earlier this year, the NCAA listed sand volleyball as an emerging sport for women, thus providing high school athletes another path to securing highly prized college scholarships.